IsAAcEdj/Climate-Resilience---Miami-Dade/README.md

 npx vite
 ```

-Then open the Local URL printed in the terminal (typically `http://localhost:5173`).
-Vite supports hot-reload; edits in `src/` update immediately.
+Open the URL shown (typically `http://localhost:5173`).
+If 5173 is busy, Vite picks the next port.

 Build for production: